Hope+Wellness

 Locations: Washington DC; Falls church, va; teletherapy

-Let me start by saying I’m so proud of you for being here.
-Taking the first step toward healing can be uncomfortable and scary for many reasons, including the fear of failure, the fear of the unknown, the fear of the unfamiliar, the fear of vulnerability, the fear of hurt, the fear of feeling what has been tucked away (intentionally or unintentionally), and so much more.
+I’m proud of you for being here.
+Taking the first step toward healing can be uncomfortable and scary for many reasons, including fear of failure, of the unknown, of the unfamiliar, of hurt and vulnerability, of feeling what has been tucked away (intentionally or unintentionally), and so much more.
 At the same time, taking this first step can also feel exciting, liberating, or inspiring.
 I’m here to tell you that all of these feelings are normal and valid.
 Whether you are here in spite of how you feel or because of it, what matters is that you are here.

 My goal is to support you as you continue taking that next step toward healing, and to make the first step you took worth it.
 I want to instill hope and show you that there is a light at the end of this long, dark tunnel, and that you won’t walk toward it alone.
 I will be there with a flashlight every step of the way.